 Canvas is best viewed at a minimum resolution of 800x600.
 If you want to view Canvas on a device with a smaller screen, we recommend using the Canvas mobile app.
-Operating Systems Windows 8.1 and newer Mac OSX 10.6 and newer Linux - ChromeOS Mobile Operating System Native App Support Output Ou Internet Speed
+Operating Systems Windows 8.1 and newer Mac OSX 10.6 and newer Linux - ChromeOS Mobile Operating System Native App Support iOS 13 and newer (versions vary by device) Android 6.0 and newer Internet Speed